ncsa/hydro_documentation/docs/source/user-guide/running-jobs.rst

       Would you like to commit changes?
 (You have 30 seconds to decide) (N/y): y

 #.
-Then check to confirm
+Then check to confirm:

    .. code-block::